RukshanDias/System-Design/readMe.md

 2. Latency:
     - *"How much time does it take to perform a action"*
 3. Troughput
-    - *"How many taks can be perofrmed in given time frame"*
+    - *"How many tasks can be performed in given time frame"*

 ### Load
 - Quantity of work without crashing.
-- No of API requests without crahing.
+- No of API requests without crashing.
 - Always plan for extream cases.

 ### Data Volume